MursalNouri/Expenses_Django_project/README.md

 # Expenses_Django_project
-Expenses_Django_project is a dynomic web site with authentication system
+Expenses_Django_project is a dynomic web site with authentication system and crud operation